 Oregon won the Pacific 12 championship on Friday night at Levi's Stadium in Santa Clara by defeating Arizona, 51-13.
 It was the Ducks' fourth title in six seasons and secured the team a spot in the four-team playoff.

-The photographers at Image of Sport were at Friday's game and shared several images with the Wiz.
+The photographers of Image of Sport were at Friday's game and shared several images with the Wiz.
 You can view the entire catalog by clicking here.

 Wiz correspondent Greg Laughlin started his weekend in Tucson, where Arizona was playing host to Arizona State in the Territorial Cup game.
 The Wildcats' 42-35 victory proved to be huge.
 Combined with Stanford's defeat of UCLA, the outcomes gave Arizona the Pacific 12 South title.
 The Wildcats will play North Division champion Oregon in Friday's Pac-12 title game at Santa Clara.